Chronic Disease Management

 - vascular dementia

-When taking your blood pressure readings, it is important to be relaxed, so avoid taking your blood pressure when stressed, in pain or in a hurry.
+To get an accurate reading, your body needs to be at rest.
+Avoid taking your blood pressure when you are feeling stressed, in pain, or in a hurry.

 Further information on Long Term Conditions